 Will disabling Always On VPN affect security?

 Potentially, yes—AOVPN helps enforce a strict security posture.
 If you disable it, rely on other protections like manual VPN usage, strong encryption, kill switches, and updated software.
-Edge vpn mod apk 1.1.5
+Proxy in edge: how to use proxies with Microsoft Edge, VPN extensions, and privacy features for safer browsing

 What’s the difference between Always On VPN and a regular VPN?